leruce/iCJS/README.md

 Current Task:
-Toks files.
-So we can work on Engine/Prog.
+So we can work on Prog.

 Work Order:
-Prog -> main
+Prog -> showTerm -> DEBUGGING PROCESS

-~200 Lines left to translate
+~150 Lines left to translate